 Flyers aren’t just a way to spread the word about your event–they’re also a way to spread awareness about your brand.
-Don’t forget to include your logo into your flyer!
+Don’t forget to include your logo in your flyer!

 You could simply include your logo at the top or bottom of your flyer.
 But you could also find a creative way to incorporate it into your flyer design.
 For example, look at how this brand put their logo into the cup of coffee:

 10. Use an image to frame your event flyer

 An elegant design hack is to use an image as the frame around your flyer.
 You can do this by using an image that has a blank space and placing it along the edge of the page.

 This flyer example uses a silhouette of a person with fireworks in the background to use as a background, with the shadowed areas of the photo providing the perfect blank space for the event details.